 Figure 4: Independent Deployments of SHAKEN

-In scenario shown above, cross-border calls would not be successfully verified because they would not have the same Trusted STI-CA lists.
+In scenario shown above, cross-border calls would not successfully verify because they would not have the same Trusted STI-CA lists.

-On the other hand, if the two STI-GAs agreed to trust each other, and instructed their respective STI-PAs to merge their Trusted STI-CA lists, this would result in the following lists of trusted STI-CAs:
+On the other hand, if the two STI-PAs are directed to trust each other and to exchange their Trusted STI-CA lists, this would result in the following lists of trusted STI-CAs:

-Figure 5: Merged Trusted STI-CA Lists
+Figure 5: Merged Trusted STI-CA Lists at each STI-PA

 In the network context, this would lead to the following.

-Figure 6: Merged Trusted STI-CA Lists (Network Context)
+Figure 6: Merged Trusted STI-CA Lists at each STI-PA (Network Context)

-In this case, calls authenticated in one network would be successfully verified in the other network because they have the same trusted STI-CA lists.
-The interfaces and procedures for distributing the merged list of trusted STI-CAs are identical to the procedures for distributing the original list of trusted STI-CAs, as specified in ATIS-1000084, Technical Report on Operational and Management Considerations for SHAKEN STI Certification Authorities and Policy Administrators.
+In this case, calls authenticated in one network would successfully verify in the other network because they have the same trusted STI-CA lists.
+The interfaces and procedures for distributing the combined list of trusted STI-CAs are identical to the procedures for distributing the original list of trusted STI-CAs, as specified in ATIS-1000084, Technical Report on Operational and Management Considerations for SHAKEN STI Certification Authorities and Policy Administrators.
 No changes to the existing SHAKEN specifications would be required.
 However, an additional interface and function will be required to facilitate sharing of trusted STI-CA lists.
 The additional functionality is discussed in the next section.

 Scope of Trusted STI-CA

-The original SHAKEN specification describes the use of an STI-PA within a single country, governed by a single STI-GA.
+The original SHAKEN specification describes the use of an STI-PA within a single country, governed by a single Authority.
 Therefore, all STI-CAs have the same scope – i.e., they can issue certificates to any Service Provider within that single country.

-In the case of multiple STI-PAs, a mechanism is required to uniquely identity the STI-PA that has approved the STI-CA to issue certificates for a specific country.
+In the case of multiple STI-PAs, a mechanism may be required to uniquely identity the STI-PA that has approved the STI-CA to issue certificates for a specific country.
 While E.164 Country Codes (CC) are assigned for telephone numbers, they are not necessarily unique to a country (e.g., the US and Canada have the same E.164 country code).
 In order to uniquely identity the STI-PA that has approved a specific STI-CA in the SHAKEN ecosystem, the ISO 3166-1 alpha 2 country code can be included in the root certificate.
-During certificate path validation, the STI-VS checks that the root certificate in the chain is on the list of Trusted STI-CAs. .
+During certificate path validation, the STI-VS checks that the root certificate in the chain is on the list of Trusted STI-CAs.
+This additional naming requirement would need to be included in the Certificate Policy (CP).

+Editor’s Note: Add CP to the list of acronyms

 This document specifies the format for storing the above information on the server and for retrieving this information.
 It does not specify what the STI-PA will do with this information once it has been retrieved.

-Merging Trusted STI-CA Lists
+Combined Trusted STI-CA Lists

+With the implementation of SHAKEN in another country there exist alternatives for combining the Trusted STI-CA lists:

+Option 1 – Both STI-PAs have explicit trust in each other.
+Each STI-PA will provide read-only access to the other STI-PA’s Trusted STI-CA list via a limited-access account.
+The interfaces and mechanisms are provided in ATIS 1000084.

+Figure X: Mutual Exchange –

+Option 2: Trusted STI-CA Server

 Figure 7: Trusted STI-CA Server